arghyadebroy/arghyadebroy.github.io/_pages/about.md

 **The Nexus of Quantum Chemistry and Molecular Astrophysics**

 I am a master's student at the Indian Institute of Science Education and Research (IISER), Kolkata, exploring the fascinating intersection between quantum chemistry and molecular astrophysics.
-My research focuses on understanding the complex chemical processes occurring in the cosmos, driven by energetic phenomena such as cosmic rays and molecular interactions.
+My research focuses on understanding the complex chemical processes occurring in the Intesteller Medium (ISM), driven by molecular interactions and bombardment of energetic, charged partcles (<1 GeV) dubbed Cosmic-Rays (CRs), triggering in a diverse zoo of chemical species interconnected by dynamical pathways.

 ---